yuexing/realblog/engineering/singleton.md

 ### How to inject instead?

-- consider the object reference as a graph:

-  - each module makes a sub-graph, and the starting point(class) of the sub-graph can be those Service classes.
-    They'll hold the strong reference of the objects in the module
+  - generally, each module has a Service classes.
+They'll hold the strong reference of the objects in the module.

   <pre>
   // init